2025–26 snooker season: Overview

-Ronnie O'Sullivan became the first player to make two maximum breaks in a one-session match, or on the same day, when he compiled the 16th and 17th maximums of his career in his 2025 Saudi Arabia Masters semi-final against Chris Wakelin; aged 49 years and 253 days, he became the oldest player to record an official maximum break.
-At the 2025 International Championship qualifiers in Sheffield, Neil Robertson made the 1,000th century break of his career, becoming the fourth player to reach that milestone, after O'Sullivan, Higgins, and Trump; at the main stage of the tournament, Bai Yulu made a century of 145, the highest break ever made by a female player in professional competition.
+The season set a new record for the most maximum breaks in a single season, with 24, surpassing the previous record of 15 set in the previous season.
+O'Sullivan became the first player to make two maximum breaks in a one-session match, or on the same day, when he compiled the 16th and 17th maximums of his career in his 2025 Saudi Arabia Masters semi-final against Chris Wakelin.
+At the 2026 World Open, O'Sullivan made the highest break in professional snooker history, a of 153 in his quarter-final match against Ryan Day.
+It was only the second break exceeding 147 compiled in professional competition, following Jamie Burnett's 148 in the qualifying rounds of the 2004 UK Championship.
+At the 2025 International Championship qualifiers in Sheffield, Neil Robertson made the 1,000th century break of his career, becoming the fourth player to reach that milestone, after O'Sullivan, Higgins, and Trump.
+At the main stage of the same tournament, Bai Yulu made a century of 145, setting a new record for the highest break by a female player in professional competition.